diku-dk/cmis-online/docs/about.md

 -->
     </tbody>
 </table>

+Textbook:
+<p>We do not use a textbook.
+Slides, notes, articles, and copies of texts are available on [this page]({{ '/slides' | relative_url }}).</p>

-<h2>This is a flipped classroom course - What does this mean?</h2>
+This is a flipped classroom course - What does this mean?
 <p>The course is structured as follows:</p>
 <ul>
     <li>There are no formal lectures, we may present short overviews of topics as we go along.</li>
     <li>You will have to work in groups throughout all hours, teachers will be coaching and mentoring you during class hours.</li>
-    <li>Video screencasts where the teachers give an overview of the syllabus slides will be distributed on the course web page and on YouTube.</li>
+    <li>Video screencasts where the teachers give an overview of the syllabus slides will be distributed on this course web page and on YouTube.</li>
-    <li>Slide material, notes, and other reading material will also be distributed through the course web page.</li>
+    <li>Slide material, notes, and other reading material will also be distributed through this course web page.</li>
-    <li>Online quizzes will be available for physical students through Absalon.</li>
+    <li>Online quizzes will be available through Absalon.</li>
     <li>All questions regarding slides, programming, hand-ins, the syllabus, and other direct course-related content must be asked during class hours.
 E-mails will in general be ignored if questions belong to the class hours.</li>
     <li>Students will be divided into random workgroups every week.</li>
-    <li>Bi-weekly Jupyter notebooks will be distributed on the course web page on Absalon to help students with programming exercises and support students in making their bi-weekly hand-ins.</li>
+    <li>Weekly exercises in Jupyter notebooks will be distributed on the [exercises page]({{ '/exercises' | relative_url }}) to help students with programming exercises and support students in making their bi-weekly hand-ins.
+Those need to be submitted through Absalon.
+See the [exercises page]({{ '/exercises' | relative_url }}) for details.</li>
     <li>All hand-in deadlines are strict.
 Students are allowed to hand in early; the TA will provide written feedback on hand-ins.
 We will try and have feedback available no later than one week after the respective hand-in deadline.</li>
     <li>Students are allowed to work together but hand-ins are individual and we will check for plagiarism.</li>
 </ul>
-<h2>Textbook</h2>
-<p>We do not use a textbook.
-Slides, notes, articles, and copies of texts are available on this course web page.</p>
-<h2>Hand-ins</h2>
-<p>All hand-ins must be submitted as a maximum 10-page pdf file and one must use the ACM TOG overleaf latex template for writing the hand-in.
-Each hand-in assignment is accompanied by a Jupyter notebooks with python code.
-The notebook is to be submitted with the hand-in as well.</p>

-<h2>Weekly Layout</h2>
-<p>Suggestions:</p>
+Weekly Layout:
 <ul>
     <li>Prepare for Monday by reading during Friday and the weekend.</li>
     <li>Continue to work in your study group on Tuesday to increase deep learning of the theory.</li>
     <li>Plan for Wednesday so you know what problems to ask your teacher about.</li>
     <li>Use Thursday and Friday to polish your bi-weekly hand-in, and add theory to the practical work you did during Wednesday's classes.</li>
 </ul>

 <p>The class schedule is roughly as follows:</p>
 <table border="1" cellpadding="1">
     <tbody>